speechbrain/speechbrain/docs/source/experiment.md

 # Running an experiment

-In SpeechBrain experiments can be run from anywhere, but the experimental `results/` directory will be created relative to the directory you are in.
-The most common pattern for running experiments is as follows:
+In SpeechBrain, you can run experiments in this way:

 ```
 > cd recipes/<dataset>/<task>/
 > python experiment.py params.yaml
 ```

-At the top of the `experiment.py` file, the function `sb.core.create_experiment_directory()` is called to create an output directory (by default: `<cwd>/results/`).
+The results will be saved in the `output_folder` specified in the yaml file.
+The folder is created by calling `sb.core.create_experiment_directory()` in `experiment.py`.
 Both detailed logs and experiment outputs are saved there.
-Furthermore, less detailed logs are output to stdout.
-The experiment script and configuration (including possible command-line overrides) are also copied to the output directory.
+Furthermore, less verbose logs are output to stdout.

 ## YAML basics

-Also have a look at the YAML files in recipe directories.
-The YAML files specify the hyperparameters of the recipes.
-The syntax is explained in `speechbrain.utils.data_utils` in the docstring of `load_extended_yaml`.
+The YAML syntax offers an elegant way to specify the hyperparameters of a recipe.
+In SpeechBrain, the YAML file is not a plain list of parameters, but for each parameter, we specify the function (or class) that is using it.
+This not only makes the specification of the parameters more transparent but a.so allows us to properly initialize all the entries by simply calling the load_extended_yaml (in speechbrain.utils.data_utils).

-A quick look at the extended YAML features, using an example:
+Let's now take a quick look at the extended YAML features, using an example:

 ```
 seed: !PLACEHOLDER
 output_dir: !ref results/vgg_blstm/<seed>